OpenCTI-Platform/opencti/docs/docs/administration/csv-mappers.md

 # CSV Mappers

-In OpenCTI, CSV Mappers allow to parse CSV files in a STIX 2.1 Objects.
-The mappers are created and configured by users with the Manage CSV mappers capability.
+In OpenCTI, CSV Mappers allow to parse CSV files in a STIX 2.1 Object.
+The mappers are created and configured by users with the Manage CSV mapper capability.
 Then, they are available to users who import CSV files, for instance inside a report or in the global import view.

 ## Principles